patrickromeromccafferty/wetgrain/about.md

 # about

-Wet Grain is a magazine for poetry engaged with issues of land, property, labour, and provenance edited by Patrick Romero McCafferty & Nasim Luczaj.
+Wet Grain is a magazine for poetry engaging with matters of land-use, provenance, and ownership.
+It is edited by Patrick Romero McCafferty & Nasim Luczaj.

 Its most recent issue (Sept 2025), guest-edited by Charles Lang, Eloise Birtwhistle, & Nasim Luczaj is [available now](shop.md).